WOCCU TIFI Project Helps Establish First CUSO in Guatemala

 “The entire goal of the TIFI Project is to help credit unions increase lending to small-and-medium enterprises and deploy available capital effectively.
 The fact that our team was able to work in unison with WOCCU’s member credit unions to develop a legal solution to the lending limitations they faced is a win for cooperative development and a model that can be replicated elsewhere, if necessary,” said Megan O’Donnell, WOCCU Senior Vice President of International Projects.

-World Council of Credit Unions is the global trade association and development platform for credit unions.
+The WOCCU TIFI Project also works to grow SME financing initiatives in the African nations of Kenya, Burkina Faso and Senegal.
+You can learn more about the TIFI Project here.World Council of Credit Unions (WOCCU) is the apex association for credit unions and other global financial cooperatives.
 World Council promotes the sustainable development of credit unions and other financial cooperatives around the world to empower people through access to high quality and affordable financial services.
 World Council advocates on behalf of the global credit union system before international organizations and works with national governments to improve legislation and regulation.
 Its technical assistance programs introduce new tools and technologies to strengthen credit unions' financial performance and increase their outreach.

 World Council has implemented 300+ technical assistance programs in 90 countries.
-Worldwide, 82,758 credit unions in 97 countries serve 404 million people.
+Worldwide, 74,634 credit unions in 104 countries serve 411 million people.
 Learn more about World Council's impact around the world at www.woccu.org.